Bank: Business models

-A bank can generate revenue in a variety of different ways including interest, transaction fees and financial advice.
+Banks generate revenue in a variety of different ways including interest, transaction fees and financial advice.
 Traditionally, the most significant method is via charging interest on the capital it lends out to customers.
 The bank profits from the difference between the level of interest it pays for deposits and other sources of funds, and the level of interest it charges in its lending activities.

 This difference is referred to as the spread between the cost of funds and the loan interest rate.
 Historically, profitability from lending activities has been cyclical and dependent on the needs and strengths of loan customers and the stage of the economic cycle.
 Fees and financial advice constitute a more stable revenue stream and banks have therefore placed more emphasis on these revenue lines to smooth their financial performance.

 In the past 20 years, American banks have taken many measures to ensure that they remain profitable while responding to increasingly changing market conditions.